pytorch/tutorials/prototype_source/semi_structured_sparse.rst

     #        [ 0.0244,  0.0921, -0.0000, -0.0000,  ..., -0.0000, -0.0784,  0.0000,  0.0761],
     #        [ 0.0000,  0.0225, -0.0395, -0.0000,  ..., -0.0000,  0.0684, -0.0344, -0.0000]], device='cuda:0', requires_grad=True)

-Acclerating 2:4 sparse models for inference
+Accelerating 2:4 sparse models for inference
 -------------------------------------------
 Now that we have a model in this format, we can accelerate it for inference just like in the QuickStart Guide.